 We gave them a Cannister of Powder and a Bottle of Whiskey and delivered a few presents to the whole, after giveing a Br.
 Cth.
-[Breech Cloth] some Paint guartering & a Meadell to those we made Chiefs, after Capt Lewis's Shooting the air gun a fiew Shots (which astonished those nativs) we Set out and proceeded on five miles on a Direct line passed a point on the S. S. & around a large Sand bar on the L. S. & Camped on the upper point, the Misquitors excessively troublesom this evening.
-Great appearance of wind and rain to the N. W. we prepare to rec've it, The man Liberty whome we Sent for the Ottoes has not Come up he left the Ottoes Town one Day before the Indians.
-This man has either tired his horse or, lost himself in the Plains Some Indians are to hunt for him.
+[Breech Cloth] some Paint guartering & a Meadell to those we made Chiefs, after Cap^t Lewis's Shooting the air gun a fiew Shots (which astonished those nativs) we Set out and proceeded on five miles on a Direct

-The Situation of our last Camp Councile Bluff or Handsom Prarie, (25 Days from this to Santafee) appears to be a verry proper place for a Tradeing establishment & fortification The Soil of the Bluff well adapted for Brick, Great deel of timber above in the two Points - many other advantages of a small nature. and I am told Senteral to Several nations viz. one Days march from the Ottoe Town, one Day & a half from the great Pania village, 2 days from the Mahar Towns, two 1⁄2 Days from the Loups village, & convenient to the Countrey thro: which Bands of the Soux [rove &] hunt. perhaps no other Situation is as well Calculated for a Tradeing establishment.
+The Situation of our last Camp Councile Bluff or Handsom Prarie, (25 Days from this to Santafee) appears to be a verry proper place for a Tradeing establishment & fortification The Soil of the Bluff well adapted for Brick, Great deel of timber above in the two Points - many other advantages of a small nature. and I am told Senteral to Several nations viz. one Days march from the Ottoe Town, one Day & a half from the great Pania village, 2 days from the Mahar Towns, two $\frac{1}{4}$ Days from the Loups village, & convenient to the Countrey thro: which Bands of the Soux [rove &] hunt. perhaps no other Situation is as well Calculated for a Tradeing establishment.